-How to get to Belem Tower from Lisbon
+How to get from Lisbon to Belem Tower

 Ok, let us get back to the article at hand!
 What can I say, Comercio Square is a favourite of mine!
-Belem is 25 minutes away on the tram 15.
+Belem is 25 minutes away on the Lisbon tram 15.
 Our kids loved the tram and the air-conditioned comfort that it provided on such a hot day.
 The kids found a seat and as our classic Lisbon tram rattled along they gazed at the buildings, bridges and the river that passes by on the way to Belem.

 Lisbon hop on hop off bus tour.

 We have personally been on this tour and can highly recommend it.
 Discover Lisbon at your own pace with a 48-hour ticket to 2 hop-on and hop-off bus tours.
 Marvel at the Manueline architecture of the city centre, and see the sights of the Tagus River.
 Learn about Lisbon’s history, and discover more modern areas.
 The hop on hop off bus tour will

 For more information and to book this tour click HERE

-Monument.
-This unique monument pays homage to important historical figures in Portugals Age of Discovery.
+This unique Lisbon monument pays homage to important historical figures in Portugals Age of Discovery.
 It features King Manuel I carrying an armillary sphere, poet Camões holding his book of poems, Vasco da Gama, Magellan, Cabral, other notable Portuguese explorers, crusaders, monks, map makers are all lined up behind Henry The Navigator.
 The monument was constructed in 1960.
 Discoveries Monument was constructed to commemorate the 500th anniversary of the death of Prince Henry the Navigator.
 As you walk you will come across many ice cream stands on your way.
-The day we went to Belem it was 38 degrees and roasting.
+The day we went to Belem Tower it was 38 degrees and roasting.
 We stopped for ice cream many times that day.
 The kids thought they found a sugar utopia on the Tagus River!

-Belem Tower looms large as you approach
+Belem Tower Lisbon looms large as you approach

 Facts about Belem Tower